Matthew Fontaine Maury: Early life and career

 Maury was a descendant of the Maury family, a prominent Virginia family of Huguenot ancestry that can be traced back to 15th-century France.
 His grandfather (the Reverend James Maury) was an inspiring teacher to a future U.S. president, Thomas Jefferson.
-Maury also had Dutch-American ancestry from the "Minor" family of early Virginia.
+Maury also had Dutch-American ancestry from the Minor family of early Virginia.

 He was born in 1806 in Spotsylvania County, Virginia, near Fredericksburg; his parents were Richard Maury and Diane Minor Maury.
-The family moved to Franklin, Tennessee, when he was five.
-He wanted to emulate the naval career of his older brother, Flag Lieutenant John Minor Maury, who, however, caught yellow fever after fighting pirates as an officer in the U.S. Navy.
+The family moved to Franklin, Tennessee when he was five.
+He wanted to emulate the naval career of his older brother, Flag Lieutenant John Minor Maury, an officer in the U.S. Navy, who caught yellow fever after fighting pirates.
 As a result of John's painful death, Matthew's father, Richard, forbade him from joining the Navy.
 Maury strongly considered attending West Point to get a better education than the Navy could offer.
 Instead, he obtained a naval appointment through the influence of Tennessee Representative Sam Houston, a family friend, in 1825, at the age of 19.